The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Effect on Local Environments

-In Fig. \ref{fig:BasicEnergy}, we plot $\Delta e$ against the local density of each { LYRA} SN.
-The data indicates clearly two groups or ``modes"; a population of supernovae going off in low densities $n \sim 10^{-3}$ cm$^{-3}$, that result in a large change in the local energy $\Delta e$, and a population of supernovae in high densities $n \sim 10^{4}$ cm$^{-3}$, resulting in a smaller $\Delta e$ change.
+In Fig. \ref{fig:BasicEnergy}, we plot $\Delta e$ against $\rho$ for each SN in { LYRA} (red), along with the 68\% and 95\% contours of their distribution.
+The contours for ${}${ RIGEL} are shown as well (green), and are consistent with the { LYRA} distribution.
+The data indicates clearly two groups or ``modes"; a population of supernovae going off in low densities $n \sim 10^{-4}-10^{-1}$ cm$^{-3}$, that are associated with a large change in the local energy $\Delta e$, and a population of supernovae in high densities $n \sim 10^{4}$ cm$^{-3}$, associated with a smaller $\Delta e$ change.
 These two populations, well-separated in density, have been noted previously by various studies \citep[e.g.,][]{Lyra2021,Hislop22}.
-The difference in the resulting energy change typically differs by 2 orders of magnitude (but can be as high as 6 orders of magnitude).
-We also note that the behavior of the SN is almost entirely predicted by this local density; other factors (not shown), such as the relative position of the SN within the galaxy, are not correlated with $\Delta e$ at all.
+Due to very efficient cooling at high densities, the typical difference in $\Delta e$ between the two modes is 2 to 3 orders of magnitude, but it is possible for $\Delta e$ to differ by as many as 7 orders of magnitude.